How To Download an Embedded Video From Any Website

 One problem that many people have is that they don’t have online access 24/7.
 They may rely on WiFi at work or school, but return home to a place with no service.
 YouTube does have a “Watch Later” list, which lets you bookmark videos for later consumption, but it just saves a bookmark; it doesn’t actually download the stream.
 And sometimes we’d like to download video content to watch it offline, either because we have no Internet access or because we don’t want to use up our data when we’re away from a wifi connection.
 Plus, although many sites allow you to directly download video content, others (like YouTube) put barriers in the way of doing that smoothly and easily unless you pay them for the premium service level.

 Fortunately, there are a lot of options available for downloading embedded video.
 It’s not always easy, but it usually is.
 In this article, I’ll show you several different ways of getting embedded video downloaded to your local device so that you can watch it whenever you feel like.
-I’m going to show you how to use a browser extension to download embedded video, how to use the VLC media player to download video, how to use web-based tools to download video, and (as a last resort) how to use screen-capture software to download video.
+I’m going to show you how to use a browser extension to download embedded video, how to use the VLC media player to download video, how to use web-based tools to download video, how to use developer tools within your browser to directly download many forms of video, and (as a last resort) how to use screen-capture software to download video.
 Why so many different approaches?
 Well, as mentioned above, there are a lot of different video websites out there, and the tools that work for one might not work for another.
 So it’s best to have a wide variety of options so that you can get the video you want.

 Downloading with a Browser Extension